ELIOT WEST EDITORIAL

 Take time to connect with your writing practice, your deep creative self, and other kind and interesting writers!

-What might you do with—and gain from—8 weeks of goal-setting, accountability, learning, exploration, and connection with other writers?
+What might you do with—and gain from—8 weeks of goal-setting, accountability, learning, exploration, deep reflection, and connection with other writers?
 This group coaching opportunity is for you if you have a writing project you want to make significant progress on, at any stage of development (compelling idea through umpteenth draft), in any genre (fiction, nonfiction, poetry, etc.), whether you're on a path to publication or creating for other reasons.

 Folks who've attended a writing group with Eliot and Beth before and total newcomers are equally welcome.
 We are so excited to work with you and for you to spend time in writerly community with each other.

-Beth and Eliot had so much useful information, ready to address problems I didn't even realize I had before.
+Beth and Eliot had so much useful information, ready to address problems I didn't even realize I had before."

 Group size: Maximum of 10 participants, minimum of 5.

-Zoom meetings will not be recorded.
+Zoom meetings are not recorded.

 Any questions?
 Have accessibility needs to discuss, or other ways we might be able to help?
 Please email Eliot.

-I didn't realize it would change me from the inside out. … [I got] a sense of freedom to be myself and express myself whichever way feels good to me.
+I didn't realize it would change me from the inside out. … I got a sense of freedom to be myself and express myself whichever way feels good to me.

 —participant in a previous writing group cohort